phpMussel/phpMussel/_docs/readme.EN.txt

     phpMussel Update Script; Required for automatic updates and for updating phpMussel via your browser, but not required otherwise.
     ~
+ /vault/whitelist_clamav.cvd (Signatures, Included)
+ /vault/whitelist_custom.cvd (Signatures, Included)
+ /vault/whitelist_mussel.cvd (Signatures, Included)
+    File specific whitelist.
+    Required if whitelisting option in phpmussel.ini is enabled and if you wish to have specific files whitelisted.
+Can remove if option is disabled or if you don't require whitelisting (but files will be recreated on update).
+    ~

  * Filename may differ based on configuration stipulations (in phpmussel.ini).